Preliminary Analysis into the Feasibility of Missions to Asteroid 2024 YR$_4$: Introduction

 \section{Introduction}

 Near Earth object (NEO) designated 2024 YR$_4$, which also ranks as a potentially hazardous object (PHO), was discovered by the Asteroid Terrestrial-impact Last Alert System (ATLAS) on $27^{th}$ December 2024 \citep{2024MPEC....Y..140W}.
 Its initial impact probability was 1 \% and, as is often the case with such discoveries, began to increase with further observations, reaching a high of 3.2 \%, with a correspondingly high Torino impact hazard score, slightly less than that temporarily reached by Apophis (2024 MN$_4$) following its discovery in December 2004.
-At the time of writing this probability has now significantly diminished to an almost negligible level (0.36 \%), yet missions are still of considerable interest to humanity, especially in view of the recommendation by the 2022 Planetary Decadal Survey \citep{2022cosp...44..403C} which, to quote, states that ''The highest priority planetary defense demonstration mission...should be a rapid-response, flyby reconnaissance mission targeted to a challenging NEO, representative of the population ($\sim{50–100}$ m in diameter) of objects posing the highest probability of a destructive Earth impact''.\\
+At the time of writing this probability has now significantly diminished to an almost negligible level (0.36 \%), yet missions are still of considerable interest to humanity, especially in view of the recommendation by the 2022 Planetary Decadal Survey \citep{2022cosp...44..403C} which, to quote, states that ''The highest priority planetary defense demonstration mission...should be a rapid-response, flyby reconnaissance mission targeted to a challenging NEO, representative of the population ($\sim{50}-100$ m in diameter) of objects posing the highest probability of a destructive Earth impact''.\\ \hlreviewone{When it comes to missions to NEOs a key achievement was the so-called Halley Armada contemporaneous with the return of Halley to the inner Solar System way back in 1986.
+Amongst the many flyby probes, the main mission\citep{GIOTTO}, Giotto, was the first to send back images of a comet, as it flew by at a relative velocity of $\sim{69}$ \si{km.s^{-1}}.
+Subsequent to this groundbreaking achievement, in 2000, the mission NEAR-Shoemaker actually rendezvoused (i.e. matched velocity) with the Near Earth Asteroid (NEA) known as Eros, to enable prolonged exploration of Eros, as it orbited the asteroid \citep{NASA_NEAR_Shoemaker}.\\ The era of sample return was heralded in by the magnificent, though low-key, JAXA mission Hayabusa \citep{JAXA_Hayabusa} in the '00s, which dispatched a lander to pick up actual material from 25143 Itokawa and return it to Earth in 2010 with precious data from the mission.
+The sample pick-up mechanism was found to have failed but particles from the asteroid were nevertheless still present.\\ Indeed landers on NEOs were to become popular, with for example, the ESA Rosetta mission \citep{ROSETTA} launched in 2004 (Philae) and also the NASA OSIRIS-REx sample return mission to NEA Bennu \citep{OSIRIS_REX}, a sample of which was returned to Earth on 4$^{th}$ September 2023.\\ The more recent NASA DART mission \citep{Richardson_2024}, an attempt to deflect the asteroid Dimorphos, one of a pair in a binary double asteroid system, was a complete success, and results are utilised later in this paper.\\} In this paper we investigate the short-term (that is within the next 7-8 years) feasibility of spacecraft missions to 2024 YR$_4$.
+To this ends it employs the preliminary interplanetary mission design tool known as 'OITS' or 'Optimum Interplanetary Trajectory Software' detailed in \cite{OITS_info,AH2} and further expounded in \cite{HIBBERD2021584}.
+This software permits a user-selection from two possible Non-Linear Problem (NLP) solver options, namely NOMAD \citep{LeDigabel2011} or MIDACO \citep{Schlueter_et_al_2009,Schlueter_Gerdts_2010,Schlueter_et_al_2013}.
+OITS has been successfully exploited for a range of interplanetary missions with all sorts of different applications, including for example such targets as interstellar objects and terrestrial planets \citep{HPE19,HEL22,HHE20,HH21,HPH21,AH23,HA23}.
+In the following analysis the general feasibility of first flyby missions, then sample return missions and finally rendezvous missions are investigated, with a specific mission examined to determine the viability of deflecting the object from a Moon collision, should that be deemed necessary through further refinement of 2024 YR$_4$'s orbit.